ma-laforge/ArduinoCIR/README.md

 	- Last version of IRremote I checked used the same timer hardware for both transmit & receive (contention).
 Moreover, the trival time-interleaved (tx &hArr; rx) solution is not very robust.
 - Easier to select which timers & I/O pins to use for transmit/receive function.
 	- No need to read/modify core library files.
-	- Can be easily deduced from sample sketches (+ minimal info about hardware timers).
+	- Hardware select can be easily deduced from sample sketches (+ minimal knowldege of hardware timers).
 - Uses `IRMsg` class to simplify API (protocol, data & message length stay together).
 - More modular approach to supporting different chipsets.
-- Seems to be a more robust solution (but cannot remember exact reason why that is).
+- Seems to be a *slightly* more robust solution (but cannot remember exact reason why that is).

 Untested advantages: